 |Caller:||NAGOYA, NAKA KU, MARUNOUCHI, 3-1-7-6 8F MARUNOUCHI BUILDING(see “Giving Your Address” below)|

 |119:||NAGOYA, NAKA KU, MARUNOUCH, 3-1-7-6 8F MARUNOUCHI BUILDING

 |119:||DENWA BANGO O OSHIETE KUDASAI ( What is your phone number)|

 Giving Your Address

 The emergency operator needs to know how to find you to send help.
-“Landline” phones will automatically give them an address, but cellular phones will not, and the operator is very likely to confirm the automatically generated one.
-Regardless of why you should know your address and if possible how to give directions to your house in some semblance of Japanese.
+“Landline” phones will automatically provide them with an address, but cellular phones will not, and the operator is very likely to confirm the automatically generated one.
+Regardless of why you should know your address and, if possible, how to give directions to your house in some semblance of Japanese.
 To begin with:

 The ENGLISH address of the H&R Group in Tokyo is:

 2F EXOS Ebisu 1-24-14 Ebisu, Shibuya-ku Tokyo 150-0013 Japan